willvieira/ms_STM-managed/manuscript/manuscript.md

 \end{aligned}
 $$

 Where $h$ is the proportion of boreal stands that are harvested at each time step.
 If $h=1$, no boreal stands will be maintained, and when $h=0$, the natural disturbance occurs.

-### Enrichment planting

-Colonization (invasion) of temperate species on boreal stands is a function of the capacity of temperate species to colonize $\beta_T$, and the proportion of neighboring stands of mixed and temperate.
-This only applies to stands that are neither disturbed nor harvested: $P(M|B) = \beta_T(T + M)(1- (\varepsilon \times (1 - h) + h))$.
+#### Thinning of boreal trees in mixed stands

+The exclusion of boreal trees by temperate trees in mixed stands is a function of instability of the mixed stand $\theta$ and the ratio of competitive abilites between temperate and boreal species, $\theta_T$.
-Enrichment planting of temperate species on boreal stands increases the probability of boreal stands to become mixed.
+Thinning of boreal species in mixed stands is modelled as an increase of the probability of mixed stands to become temperate by two different ways.

-It gets a proportion of boreal stands available to colonization, and convert it in mixed stands by planting temperate trees.
-The colonization probability of temperate species on boreal stands after enrichment planting adds a parameter $e$ to the model:
+First, thinning of boreal species can be translated into a decrease of the persistence of the mixed stand ($P(M|M) = 1-\theta$), thus increasing $\theta$:

 $$
-P(M|B) = [(1- (\varepsilon \times (1 - h) + h)) \times \beta_T(T + M)] \times (1-e) + e
-$$

-Where $e$ is the proportion of available boreal stands (*i.e.*, neither disturbed nor harvested) that are enriched at each time step.
-When $e=0$, the natural dynamic occurs, when $e=1$, $P(M|B)= 1- (\varepsilon \times (1 - h) + h)$.

-### Thinning of boreal trees in mixed stands
-The exclusion of boreal trees by temperate trees in mixed stands is a function of instability of the mixed stand $\theta$ and the ration of competitive ability between temperate and boreal species, $\theta_T$.
-Thinning of boreal species in mixed stands can increase the probability of mixed stands to become temperate by two different ways.

-First, thinning of boreal species should decrease the stability of the mixed stand ($P(M|M) = 1-\theta$), thus increase $\theta$:

-$$
   \theta_{m} = [\theta \times (1 - s1)] + s1
 $$

-Second, thinning of boreal species should increase the ability of temperate species to exclude boreal ones by competition:
+Second, thinning of boreal species can be translated into an increase of the ability of temperate species to exclude boreal ones by competition:

 $$
 \theta_{T, m} = [\theta_{T} \times (1 - s2)] + s2
 $$

-It is unclear if we need to distinguish between the two parameters.
+It is unclear if we need to distinguish between the two processes.
 The rationale is that the proportion $s1$ of mixed stands that are managed this way are directly converted into temperate.
-It means that $s2$ should at least be equal to $s1$. $s2$ can be greater than $s1$ if thinning further boost the competitively (fitness) of temperate species.
+It means that $s2$ should at least be equal to $s1$.
+$s2$ can be greater than $s1$ if thinning further boost the competitively (fitness) of temperate species.
 For a parsimonious approach, it seems reasonable to set $s1=s2$.
 These modifications directly affect $P(T|M)$ and $P(B|M)$:
 $$
 \begin{aligned}
+  \theta_{m} &= [\theta \times (1 - s)] + s \\
+  \theta_{T, m} &= [\theta_{T} \times (1 - s)] + s \\[6pt]
   P(T|M) &= \theta_m \times \theta_{T,m} \times (1 - \varepsilon) \\
   P(B|M) &= \theta_m (1 - \theta_{T,m}) \times (1 - \varepsilon)
 \end{aligned}
 $$

 Where $s$ is the proportion of mixed stands that are available (not disturbed) and where thinning is applied, per time step.
 When $s=1$, $P(T|M) = 1$ and $P(B|M) = 0$.

+## Methods

-## Analysis of the transient dynamics after warming temperature
+### Analysis of the transient dynamics after warming temperature

-To test our first hypothesis, using the spatially-implicit version of the model at the equilibrium with current climate conditions, we applied warming temperature and concentrated in the transient dynamics of the four forest states over time until they reach the new steady state.
+We used the spatially implicit version of the model at equilibrium with current climate conditions to test the effect of forest management on the short-term dynamics following warming temperature.
+To do so, we applied warming temperature and focused on the dynamics of the transient period of the four forest states over time until they reach the new steady state.
-We measured the transient dynamics over a latitudinal gradient of annual mean temperature ranging from -2.61 to 5.07$^{\circ}$C, representing the ecotone gradient from boreal dominant species to a temperate dominant composition.
+We computed five metrics characterizing the transient dynamics over a latitudinal gradient of annual mean temperature ranging from -2.61 to 5.07$^{\circ}$C, representing the ecotone gradient from boreal dominant species to a temperate dominant composition.
+This gradient of temperature can be expressed as a straight line going from Montreal to Chibougamau, in Quebec, Canada.
-While temperature varied, annual mean precipitation was fixed to 998.7 mm as precipitation has relatively small effects on the model compared to temperature.
+While temperature varied, annual mean precipitation was fixed to 998.7 mm as precipitation has relatively small effects on the model compared to temperature [@Vissault2020].
 For each initial temperature condition (*i.e.* latitude position), temperature increased of 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years; RCP4.5), and then remained constant until the model reached the steady state.

-We characterized the transient phase after warming temperature for each latitude position using five different metrics.
-These metrics allow us to mechanistically understand the transient phase and test the effect of forest management in each of these metrics.
+The five metrics characterizing the transient phase after warming temperature for each latitude position allowed us to fully describe the transient phase and the effect of forest management during this phase.
-We used asymptotic and initial resilience as measures of local stability [@Arnoldi2016].
+The first metrics are the asymptotic and initial resilience as measures of local stability [@Arnoldi2016].
 The asymptotic resilience ($R_{\infty}$) quantifies the asymptotic rate of return to equilibrium after small perturbation.
 The more negative $R_{\infty}$, the greater asymptotic resilience.
 Initial resilience ($-R_0$) describes the response of initial equilibrium to warming temperature.
-Positive values of $-R_0$ indicate smoothly transition to the new equilibrium whether negative values indicate reactivity, i.e. an initial amplification against final equilibrium.
+Positive values of $-R_0$ indicate smooth transition to the new equilibrium whereas negative values indicate reactivity, *i.e.* an initial amplification against final equilibrium.
-The exposure of the ecosystem states ($\Delta_{state}$) is defined by the difference in state proportion between pre- and post-temperature warming [@Dawson2011].
+The third metric is the exposure of the ecosystem states ($\Delta_{state}$), defined by the difference in state proportion between pre- and post-temperature warming [@Dawson2011].
-The return time ($\Delta_{time}$) or ecosystem sensitivity is the length of steps of the transitory phase, where each time step of the model is equal to 5 years.
+The fourth metric is the return time ($\Delta_{time}$) or ecosystem sensitivity, in which is estimated by the number of steps of the transitory phase, where each time step of the model is equal to 5 years.
-Finally, the cumulative amount of changes of the transitory phase, or ecosystem vulnerability [@Boulangeat2018], is defined as the integrated measure of all changes in the states after temperature warming, and is obtained by the integral of the states change over time ($\int S(t)dt$).
+The last metrics is cumulative amount of changes of the transitory phase, or ecosystem vulnerability [@Boulangeat2018].
+It is defined as sum of all changes in the states after temperature warming, and is obtained by the integral of the states change over time ($\int S(t)dt$).
+These five metrics together are able to summarize the multidimensionality of the response of a system to external disturbances.

-## Analysis of the spatial dynamic after warming temperature
+### Analysis of the northward range shift after warming temperature

-To test the second hypothesis, we spatially-explicit the model with a theoretical landscape (lattice) to account for explicit migration and stochastic dynamics.
+We used a spatially explicit version of the model with a theoretical landscape (lattice), allowing us to account for explicit dispersal limitations and stochastic dynamics, to test the effect of forest management to accelerate northward range shift of the boreal-temperate ecotone.
-The latitudinal gradient of the landscape is defined using the same annual mean temperature range of the spatially-implicit model (-2.61 to 5.07$^{\circ}$C) to capture the whole ecotone from boreal to temperate dominant species, with constant annual mean precipitation of 998.7 mm.
+The latitudinal gradient of the landscape grid is defined using the same annual mean temperature range of the spatially implicit model (-2.61 to 5.07$^{\circ}$C), with cells of 300 m$^2$, to capture the whole ecotone from boreal to temperate dominant species, with constant annual mean precipitation of 998.7 mm.
 The prevalence probability of each cell of the lattice at time $t + 1$ was calculated considering the eight neighbors' cells and the temperature and precipitation condition of the cell at time $t$.
-The state of the current cell at time $t + 1$ is then defined in function of the multinomial distribution of the prevalence probability.
+The state of the current cell at time $t + 1$ was then defined as a function of the multinomial distribution of the prevalence probability.
-The impact of warming temperature in the landscape dynamics is included by increasing temperature of 0.09 $^{\circ}$C for each cell at each time step for the first 20 steps (100 years; RCP4.5).
+The effect of warming temperature in the landscape dynamics is included by increasing temperature of 0.09 $^{\circ}$C for each cell at each time step for the first 20 steps (100 years; RCP4.5).
+The spatially explicit version of the model running in a theoretical lattice was bind into an R package stored on GitHub (https://github.com/willvieira/STManaged).
+We used the released version v1.0 to run the simulations for this article.

+### Simulation scenarios

+For the first approach in which we tested the effect of forest management on the metrics characterizing the transient dynamics, we used five distinct scenarios: natural dynamics without forest management, 0.25% of plantation, 0.25% of enrichment planting, 1% of harvest and 0.25% of thinning, in an annual rate.
+The above values were chosen to maintain a certain degree of reality.
+In the Canadian province of Quebec, about 1% of the forest territory is harvested annually.
+Of this 1% harvested, only 20 to 25% is followed by planting.
+To our knowledge, enrichment planting and thinning are rarely used in Quebec, and so we choose to set the same amount as of plantation.
+To further quantify the effect of increasing the intensity of forest management from 0 to 100% for each practice, we choose two locations from the gradient of temperature in which forest management had the most effect on the metrics of transient dynamics: -1 and 0$^{\circ}$C of annual mean temperature which represents the limit between the boreal and mixed region.
+To overcome the multidimensionality of the simulations, we developped an online application to quantify the five metrics of the transient dynamics for any location of the temperature gradient, using any intensity of forest management, with three scenarios of warming temperature: https://ielab-s.dbio.usherbrooke.ca/STM-managed.

-We ran multiple simulations to compare the relative importance of warming temperature, forest management practices, and the interaction between the two with the equilibrium distribution for future climate conditions.
+For the second approach testing the effect of forest management on the range shift of the boreal-temperate ecotone, we ran multiple simulations to compare the relative importance of warming temperature, forest management practices, and their interaction with the equilibrium distribution in future climate conditions.
+The intensity of the four management practices were the same as used in the first approach.
-The simulations where ran for 150 years (i) without climate change nor forest management, (ii) only climate change, (iii) only one practice of forest management, and (iv) climate change and forest management.
+The model ran for 150 years under different scenarios: (i) without climate change nor forest management, (ii) only climate change, (iii) only one practice of forest management, and (iv) climate change and one practice of forest management at time.
-These four simulations were then compared with current ($T_0$) and future ($T_1$) forest distribution at equilibrium.
+These four simulations were then compared with current ($T_0$) and future ($T_1$) forest distribution at equilibrium with the climate conditions.
-For each simulation, we measured the boreal and the mixed + temperate relative occupancy over the latitudinal gradient of mean annual temperature.
+For each simulation, we quantified the boreal and the mixed + temperate relative occupancy over the latitudinal gradient of mean annual temperature.
+As the chosen time scale (150 years) and management intensity may not be large enough to detect the response of forest to warming temperature and forest management, we ran the same configuration of simulations but increasing both time and management intensity.
+The running time of each simulation was increased to 250, 500 and 1000 years (supp figures 2), and management intensity for all practices increased to 2, 5, 10 and 20% (supp figure 3).
+We performed 15 replications varying the initial landscape for each simulation, however we found little variation between replicates, and therefore choose to omit the confidence intervals for the sake of simplicity.

 # Results